-Over 3.3 million tickets were sold for games at spring training ballparks in 2016.
-To get one, or more, for the 2017 spring training season, use the table of ticket information below.
+Over 3 million tickets are sold for games at spring training ballparks each year.
+To get one, or more, for the 2022 spring training season, use the table of ticket information below.
 And read the article below the tabular info for more details about buying tickets.

 Grapefruit League Teams